 The Compression Spring 3 is mounted on the Crank Handle 1 between the Collar 4 and a Washer, and normally holds the Collar 2 against the inner side of the plate.
-The
+The latter Collar is fitted with a 3 m Bolt, and should the Crank Handle commence to rotate, the head of this bolt strikes against the stop 5 and prevents further movement.
+Hence in order to operate the model it is necessary to push the Crank Handle inward slightly so that the 3 Bolt clears the stop 5.

 The safety catch proves of value if used as an automatic brake for countershafts in models driven by a Meccano Motor.
-For example, suppose the Rod I operates the jib in a model crane that is driven by an Electric Motor.
-By means of a suitable hand lever the Rod I may be arranged so that it is in engagement with the main driving shaft only while the Spring 3 is depressed.
-On releasing the hand lever Rod 1 is thrown out of gear and the jib is locked in position immediately.
+For example, suppose the Rod 1 operates the jib in a model crane that is driven by an Electric Motor.
+By means of a suitable hand lever the Rod 1 may be arranged so that it is in engagement with the main driving shaft only while the Spring 3 is depressed On releasing the hand lever Rod 1 is thrown out of gear and the jib is locked in position immediately.